Whole Wheat Pita Bread

-If you’ve never made pita, you might be skeptical.
-How is this going to work!?
-How do you conjure fluffy pockets out of mere flour and yeast?
-But work it does, and once you start making pita this way, you’ll never want to go back.
+If you’ve never considered making your own pita, you might be skeptical.
+How can you conjure fluffy pockets out of mere flour and yeast?
+But work it does, and once you start making pita this way, you’ll be hooked.

 Added to that, pitas are honestly quite fun to make.
 The dough takes several rises but surprisingly little active time, so it’s great for a weekend or any day you’ll be mostly home, maybe just popping out for some errands during the second, longer rise.